infinum/fiscalizer/README.md

 # License

-Phrasing is Copyright © 2014 Infinum.
+Fiscalizer is Copyright © 2017 Infinum.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.